creativemarkers/colorborg/readme.md

 # Feature Creep
 0) MORE BAN EVASION
    * MULTIPLE MOUSE CLICKS
+        - first implementation done, along with more robost verification if fishing
    * MOVE MOUSE OFF CLIENT TO SIMULATE AFK
+   * Better detection of objects (start from center of player then move outwards)
    * BETTER BREAK SYSTEM maybe based on timezone
         * AFK LOGOUTS
    * RANDOM POWER DROPPER
+        - need to make it misclick
+        - follow a pattern but it be random kinda of
    * RIGHT CLICK OCCASSIONALY
    * ADD MISSED CLICKS
+   * RANDOM ZOOM INS?

 1) ~~Random stat checker~~
     * BETTER STAT CHECKER